michael-allen-personal/nvim/README.md

 Annoying behavior for Obsidian note references, its leaving weird artifacts behind after suggesting, and the second letter is always being replaced for some weird reason and I have to go back and fix it every time

 Abbreviations for contractions?

+rust-tools autocomplete behavior is somewhat annoying in how it autofocuses sometimes.
+I prefer the behavior where I have to do <C-N> to go to the first suggestion instead of it automatically being highlighted